camlee/power-meter/esp32-viewe/docs/UART_SENSOR.md

 `inf`, scientific text that overflows the receiver, partial voltage/current data, extra fields, and trailing content are invalid.

-The expected Uno sends direct duty for `In`, where its faster samples can observe charger behavior more meaningfully than the ESP32's 2 Hz receiver.
+The current Uno producer sends direct duty for `In`, where its faster samples can observe charger behavior more meaningfully than the ESP32's 2 Hz receiver.
 Direct duty is optional for the other channels.
 Power and energy are deliberately not transmitted: the ESP32 calculates `voltage * current` and integrates its